Comprehensive Ophthalmology

 Squint and pediatric ophthalmology:

-ophthalmology clinic at Indira Gandhi Institute of Child Health
+exposure at pediatric ophthalmology clinic at Indira Gandhi

-Adequate exposure to the clinical assessment of squint/ muscle balance/ binocular
+assessment of squint/ muscle balance/ binocular vision.

-vision.
-Examination of children and assessment techniques including examination under
+Examination of children and assessment techniques including

-anesthesia.
+examination under anesthesia.

 - -Observe and assist squint surgeries